umarhassan-mitodl/8.13-14-fall-2016/content/pages/syllabus/_index.md

 ## Ethics in Science and Education

 *Nature is the ultimate enforcer of truth in science.* You will be tempted many times in Junior Lab to tamper with the integrity of your scientific results.
 Do not.
 This hurts yourself and others.
 You may also be tempted to plagiarize materials for your oral and written reports.
 Do not.
 All instances of academic misconduct in Junior Lab will be punished severely.
-Students are highly encouraged to review the materials on [MIT’s Academic Integrity website](http://integrity.mit.edu/).
+Students are highly encouraged to review the materials on {{% resource_link "994716bf-808f-4126-a639-a3a6ea120221" "MIT’s Academic Integrity website" %}}.

 Please consult Junior Lab’s more extensive {{% resource_link "6c3edbd8-8f2c-3782-ac65-107cfbe910a2" "Ethics in Science and Education section" %}} — which you are obligated to understand — for more specific discussion.